nassermendes/algarviocharity-website/README.md

 # Algarvio Charity Website

-A Flask-based website for Algarvio Charity, showcasing our mission, projects, and impact in the community.
+This is the official website for Algarvio Charity, serving the Algarve community.

+## About

+Algarvio Charity is dedicated to making a positive impact in the Algarve region through various community initiatives and support programs.

 ## Project Structure